Dr. med. Dirk Manski

 Primary Varicoceles

-The nearly perpendicular configuration of the renal vein with the left internal spermatic vein combined with incompetent venous valves leads to a long blood column with high pressure.
+The nearly perpendicular configuration of the renal vein with the left internal spermatic vein combined with incompetent venous valves leads to a long blood column with high pressure in an upright position.
 The distal internal spermatic vein and pampiniform plexus become ectatic and decompensate.
-Collaterals develop to the internal and external iliac veins with disease progression.
+Collaterals develop in the internal and external iliac veins with disease progression.

 Secondary Varicocele

-Secondary varicoceles are caused by a retroperitoneal mass with compression of the internal spermatic vein.
+A retroperitoneal mass with compression of the internal spermatic vein causes secondary varicoceles.
 Another cause of secondary varicocele is the Nutcracker syndrome: compression of the left renal vein between the superior mesenteric artery and the aorta.

 Pathophysiology of Testicular Dysfunction